City of Rochester Marina Site Research

 contamination to the area is at a minimum”.
 The reality is that none of that site will be left undisturbed.

-This is a third document also part of the Marina Draft Environmental Impact
+This is a third document also part of the Marina Draft Environmental Impact Statement.
+It is a summary

 of the conditions of the overall site.
 Again, warnings are given in relation to the complex soil mixture,